eltoroit/LDS_Interview/interview.md

 **READER:** But, on the second line, you left out `() { ... }`.
 Was that to make the example simpler?

-**EL TORO:** Not only to make the code simpler, but show a difference in the code.
+**EL TORO:** Not only to make the code simpler, but show an important difference in the code.
 You can have decorated properties or decorated functions.
-In the later case, we are using a decorated property.
+In the later example, we are using a decorated property.

-**READER:** Was the original example was a decorated function?
+**READER:** Was the original example a decorated function?

 **EL TORO:** Correct.
-I like to use functions because you have more control, and you can also but a breakpoint when you are running your code to inspect the data that is being returned.
+I like to use functions because you have more control, and you can also put a breakpoint when you are running your code to inspect the data that is being returned.

 **READER:** That is a great idea.

 **EL TORO:** Thanks.
-Let's add a bit more code to the previous example.
+Let's add more pieces from the original expression, so we can discuss it.

 ```
 @wire(getRecord, { recordId: '$recordId', fields: [FIELD_Contact_FirstName, FIELD_Contact_LastName, ...] })
 wired_getContact
 ```

-**READER:** Why does the recordId variable is prefixed with $?
+**READER:** Why does the recordId variable is prefixed with `$` and surrounded in single quotes?

 **EL TORO:** This is an important feature of the `@wire` decorator.
-This basically passes the recordId by reference.
+This is like passing the `recordId` variable by reference.
 So any update to the value of the recordId gets the new record!

 **READER:** Really, without having to manually requery?

 **EL TORO:** Really!
 One more thing, I do not like the word 'requery' because that implies that Salesforce servers are invoked to bring the data.

 **READER:** True, but where else is the data?
-You have to call the server.
+You have to call the server!

 **EL TORO:** Not necesarily, it could use the cache.